askST: Can current vaccines protect against new Covid-19 variants?

 Dr Leong Hoe Nam, an infectious disease doctor from Rophi Clinic, said the XBB.1.5 vaccine was found to be about 50 per cent effective against JN.1.
 This could mean that it is less effective in preventing infections with KP.1 and KP.2.

-Professor Paul Tambyah, the president of the International Society for Infectious Diseases, said that given the current widespread infections by JN.1 and previously by XBB; and with the high vaccination rates of both the Wuhan strain and bivalent vaccines in Singapore, it is quite possible there may be some benefits from the XBB monovalent vaccine.
+Professor Paul Tambyah, the president of the International Society for Infectious Diseases, said that given the current widespread infections by JN.1 and previously by XBB, and with the high vaccination rates of both the Wuhan strain and bivalent vaccines in Singapore, it is quite possible there may be some benefits from the XBB monovalent vaccine.

 These benefits cannot be simply picked up by laboratory investigative procedures that measure antibody levels.